 This sub-section shows three scenarios to solve zone air infiltration with different zone balance equations.
 Note that the system supply terms may or may not be included depending on the HVAC system operation status.
 The system supply terms should be included if the HybridModel is used to solve air infiltration when the HVAC system is on.
 No system supply term should be included if the HybridModel is used to solve air infiltration when the HVAC system is off.

-3.1.1 Solving Infiltration with Temperature
+3.1.1 Solving Zone Air Infiltration Rate with Measured Zone Air Temperature

 Equation (2) can be re-written with the third-order backward approximation: